 - Urges to urinate often, but little to no urine comes out

 - Foul-smelling urine

 - A pain on one side of your back (where the kidneys are located)

-If you are experiencing symptoms, come in to see your Coastal Urgent Care provider any day of the week from 9:00am to 8:00pm.
+If you are experiencing symptoms, come in to see your Coastal Urgent Care provider any day of the week.
 Not sure if it’s urgent?
 Call us at 225-224-8121.